VPOOJAASREE/SocketStudy/README.md

 •	Servers create a socket using socket() and bind it to a specific IP address and port using bind().
 •	They then listen for incoming connections with listen() and accept connections with accept().
-•	Once a connection is establi
-•	shed, servers can send and receive data using send() and recv().
+•	Once a connection is established, servers can send and receive data using send() and recv().

 ## Client –Server Operations